Entries to the 2020/21 Rural Business Awards are now officially open!

 Please download our entry guidelines below for more information about entering the RBAs, including category specific judging criteria.

-3rd December 2020 – Deadline to edit entries before national judging
+30th November 2020 – Deadline for Finalists to edit entries before national judging

 “I am incredibly grateful to Anna and Jemma for all their support through their wonderful Rural Business Awards scheme.
 They give so many small rural voices the chance to unite as a countryside choir!”